Sayyidah Zaynab: Recent history

 On January 31, 2016, at least 71 people were killed in a double bomb blast in the Koa sodhda area, near the Sayyidah Zaynab Mosque.
 At least 40 people were also wounded in the blasts, which were caused by car bombs.
 The attacks came as delegates from the Syrian government and opposition groups gathered in Geneva for provisional peace talks.

 On February 21 2016, at least 134 people were killed and 180+ injured in up to four explosions including a car bomb and two suicide blasts.
 The Islamic State claimed responsibility.

 ISIL claimed responsibility for a bomb blast in June that injured 55 people.
 SANA reported 12 people killed, while the SOHR said 20 died.

-According to the Times of Israel on 21 May 2022, citing a Twitter, account which follows Israeli military activity in Syria, it was alleged that "the strikes targeted sites in the suburb of Sayyidah Zaynab, south of Damascus".
+To maintain security, the Iranian-backed Shia militant group Hezbollah's Syrian branch guarded the site until they were withdrawn before the fall of Damascus in December 2024.